Alexey-Saldyrkine/Alexey-Saldyrkine.github.io/docs/Comparing CTV compile times/content.md

 The CTS method relies on template specialization to store states.
 This means that for the CTS map, the complexity of insertion and lookup will be equal to that of creating and instantiating a template specialization.

 In GCC, all explicit template specializations are stored in a hash table, where the hash is computed from the base template and the specialization's template arguments.
 The hash table is global across the entire translation unit.
 Partial specializations are handled differently, but that is not relevant here, as the CTS method uses only explicit template specializations, not partial ones.
 This means that using the CTS method effectively amounts to using an inbuilt compile-time hash table.
-From this we can expect the complexity of inserting an element into a CTS map to be $$(O\left(1\right)$$ on average and $$O\left(n\right)$$ in the worst case scenario.
+From this we can expect the complexity of inserting an element into a CTS map to be $$O\left(1\right)$$ on average and $$O\left(n\right)$$ in the worst case scenario.
 We should expect the same for lookup complexity.
 For the purposes of this paper, only the average case will be considered.

 ### Map

-The complexity of inserting or looking up n elements in a CTS map should be $$(O\left(n\right)$$, since each insertion or lookup is $$(O\left(1\right)$$ and is repeated n times.
+The complexity of inserting or looking up n elements in a CTS map should be $$O\left(n\right)$$, since each insertion or lookup is $$O\left(1\right)$$ and is repeated n times.

 ### List